 How to Install TensorFlow on Ubuntu 18.04

-TensorFlow can be installed system-wide, in a Python virtual environment or as a Docker container using pip.
+TensorFlow can be installed system-wide, in a Python virtual environment, as a Docker container or with Anaconda .
 For learning purposes, it is best to install TensorFlow in a Python virtual environment.
 This way you can have multiple different isolated Python environments on a single computer and install a specific version of a module on a per project basis without worrying that it will affect your other Projects.

 This tutorial describes how to install TensorFlow on Ubuntu 18.04.